somthn0somthn/near-nft-privileges-poc/README.md

 ### How to use this POC-demo repo

+This project hopes to serve as proof-of-concept of dApp privileges based on NFT ownership on NEAR.
+NEAR is an asynchronous blockchain that relies on sharding and cross-shard function calls/artifacts for throughput and usability.
+The simple contracts in this repo are capable of operating independently.
+However, this project aims to highlight how they may interoperate via thed cross-contract functionality built into NEAR.
 These contracts pull from the example contracts in the NEAR dev documentation available [here](https://github.com/near-examples/NFT).

 To get started: